-countries are also making advances in nanotechnology.17 However, in 2000, Asian countries produced nearly 25,000 Ph.D. graduates in fields related to nanotechnology, while the United States produced fewer than 5,000.18
+countries produced nearly 25,000 Ph.D. graduates in fields related to nanotechnology while the United States produced fewer than 5,000.18

 Software.
 Software is an important component of all complex defense systems used for NCW.
-GAO has recommended that DOD follow best practices of private sector software developers to avoid the kinds of schedule delays and cost overruns that have plagued many Pentagon programs that depend on complicated software.19 Many observers of the software industry believe that globalization of the economy dictates a global process for software development.
+GAO has recommended that DOD follow best practices of private sector software developers to avoid the kinds of schedule delays and cost overruns that have plagued many Pentagon programs that depend on complicated software.
+Many observers of the software industry believe that globalization of the economy dictates a global process for software development.
 In keeping with the GAO recommendation, contractors for DOD often outsource software development to other, smaller private firms, and in some cases, programming work may be done by offshore companies.
 This raises questions about the possibility of malicious computer code being used to subvert DOD computer systems.
-However, Robert Lentz, the U.S. Defense Department's director of information assurance, reportedly has stated that DOD is currently investigating ways to strengthen policy mechanisms to increase DOD confidence in the security of both foreign and domestic software products.20 (See Outsourcing and Technology Transfer, below.)
+However, Robert Lentz, the U.S. Defense Department's Director of Information Assurance, reportedly has stated that DOD is currently investigating ways to strengthen policy mechanisms to increase DOD confidence in the security of both foreign and domestic software products.
+Cee Outsourcing and Technology Transfer, below.)